 When Can I See The Results of the GO Bond?

-The bonds will be issued in two phases, with Phase 1 of $70 million dollars to be issued fall 2019 and will fund the majority of the GO Bond projects.
-The Phase 2 issuance of $90 million dollars is planned for 2021 and will fund construction of the new police headquarters, tidal flooding projects and the Orangebrook Golf and Country Club Revitalization project.
+The bonds will be issued in two phases: Phase 1 of $70 million dollars was issued in September 2019, and will fund the majority of the GO Bond projects.
+The Phase 2 issuance of the remaining $90 million dollars is planned for 2021 and will fund construction of the new police headquarters, tidal flooding projects and the Orangebrook Golf and Country Club Revitalization project.

 What Areas Will Be Impacted?